Hans Philipp: Eastern Front

 Philipp returned to the Eastern Front at Krasnogwardejsk south of Leningrad and claimed his 101st to 103rd victories on 6 June 1942, which were mentioned in the Wehrmachtbericht on 7 June.
 His third mention in the Wehrmachtbericht on 27 June came after he achieved his 108th to 110th victories on 26 June.
 In addition to the references in the Wehrmachtbericht he received the German Cross in Gold (Deutsches Kreuz in Gold) on 29 June 1942.
 He also received the Croatian Order of the Crown of King Zvonimir (Red krune kralja Zvonimira) 2nd Class with Swords on 15 September 1942 for his work with the Croatian Air Force Legion's fighter unit commanded by Franjo Džal.
 On 14 January 1943, he claimed his 150th aerial victory.
 This led to the presentation of the Picture of the Reichsmarschall in Silver Frame (Bild des Reichsmarschalls im Silberrahmen) on 16 February 1943.
 His unit received the Focke-Wulf Fw 190 in February 1943.
 He quickly accumulated further victories, and on 17 March 1943, his 26th birthday, he claimed his 200th to 203rd enemy aircraft shot down, recognized by his fourth mention in the Wehrmachtbericht.
 He was the second pilot after Hermann Graf to achieve this mark, and at the time was the most successful fighter pilot of the Luftwaffe.

 Wing commander of JG 1 and death

 In April 1943, Philipp was transferred to Defense of the Reich duties as Geschwaderkommodore (wing commander) of Jagdgeschwader 1 (JG 1—1st Fighter Wing), flying high altitude interception operations against the USAAF Eighth Air Force over the North Sea and northern Germany.
 He succeeded Oberstleutnant Erich Mix who was transferred.
+Command of I./JG 54 was temporarily given to Hauptmann Gerhard Koall until Major Reinhard Seiler took command of the Gruppe on 1 May.
 Philipp claimed his 204th victory on 2 May, and his 205th on 18 May before falling ill with appendicitis.
 This required hospitalization in Meissen.
 On 4 October 1943, Reichsmarschall Hermann Göring is said to have issued the following instructions after another attack by the Eighth Air Force.